susji/agentyesno/README.md

 a tool may offer you some protection in certain scenarios, but there are many scenarios where it will not help you.
 There is a reason why for example OpenSSH does *not* enable forwarding of agent connections by default.
-If you don't know what you're doing, don't use agent forwarding.
-Before you use a tool like this, make sure that ProxyJump (`-J`) and locking the agent (`-x`) aren't better suited for your needs.
+If you don't know what you are doing, do not use agent forwarding.
+Before you use a tool like this, make sure that ProxyJump (`-J`), locking the agent (`-x`) or ProxyCommand are not better suited for your needs.

 # How does it work?